DIAGNijmegen/website-content/content/pages/projects/ai-for-health.md

 people: Marcel van Gerven, Bram van Ginneken, Elena Marchiori, Ajay Patel, Silvan Quax
 bibkeys:

-innovations will be applied in Radboudumc and other healthcare institutes.
+Radboud AI for Health is an [ICAI](https://icai.ai/) lab.
+It is a collaboration between [Radboud University](https://www.ru.nl/english/) and [Radboudumc](https://www.radboudumc.nl/en/research) aimed at developing innovations based on artificial intelligence that solve clinical problems.
+The innovations will be applied in Radboudumc and other healthcare institutes.
 We perform PhD research projects and BSc/MSc research projects.
 We also offer courses for Radboudumc personnel on the use of AI in healthcare.

 Healthcare is seen as one of the areas where AI will have a profound impact.
 Data is ubiquitous in hospitals, and is available in a many forms: patient records, clinical signs and measurements, genetic information, text reports, and images.
 This data forms the basis for decisions, the diagnosis of a disease, detection of acute and long-term risks, treatment plans, treatment monitoring, and real-time support for example during surgery and interventions.